-Edward Pauly has been director of research and evaluation for the foundation since 1996.
+Edward Pauly has been director of research for the foundation since 1996.

 Before coming to Wallace, Pauly was the senior education researcher and coordinator of education research for the Manpower Demonstration Research Corporation, a nonprofit organization in New York City.
 Previously, he was on the faculty of Yale University’s Institution for Social and Policy Studies and was a researcher at the RAND Corporation, where he was a co-author of the Change Agent Study of educational innovations.
 He has been an adviser to several national education studies and a consultant to the National Research Council, and has testified before Congressional committees.
 Pauly is the author of two books: